Stigmaeidae

 Behavior

-Predatory feed by piercing with and sucking fluids.
+Predatory feed by piercing prey with and sucking fluids.
 Moss-feeding species leave walls intact while consuming contents.
 Some species capable of submersion for survival and development, though requires terrestrial conditions.

 Ecological Role